ngrok/ngrok-docs/docs/integrations/frontegg/sso-saml.md

 1. Copy the value of the **token** attribute from the response.

-1. In the same terminal window, run the following command to download de metadata XML file from Frontegg:
+1. In the same terminal window, run the following command to download the metadata XML file from Frontegg:

    ```bash
    curl --location --request POST 'https://api.frontegg.com/oauth/resources/configurations/saml/v1/https%3A%2F%2Ftemporary' \